As any soccer player knows, the game can be physically demanding and can leave you feeling sore and fatigued after a match or hard training session.

 Believe it or not, the best time to begin drinking for recovery is before you step on the field.

 Generally athletes should be drinking around 64-80 ounces of water per day depending on activity level.
 Developing an optimal hydration plan will set you up for success on the field.
+Use our sweat rate calculator to fine tune your hydration plan.

 Second, if you keep your muscles fueled properly throughout the day and energy stores topped off with fluids that have electrolytes (sodium and potassium) and carbohydrates, your muscles may be less fatigued and recover a little faster.